 4. Time Management Tip: Give Your Children Deadlines

 As home educators, we have the ability to be flexible.
 We can establish what we believe to be the best learning environment.
 If your children are involved in outside classes or activities, they probably encounter assignments with fixed due dates.
-That naturally gives them the opportunity to practice the art of time management.
+That naturally allows them to practice the art of time management.

 Children need a balance of both freedom and structure.
 Even if they have deadlines outside of your homeschool, be sure to give them deadlines for the work they do at home, too.